shrutig-blip/Technominds_HackBridge/README.md

 A permission-based AI collaboration layer that monitors conversations and provides contextual assistance only when users explicitly allow it.

 🏗️ How It Works

-Team members communicate naturally in chat.
+-Team members communicate naturally in chat.

-Smart Chat Mode analyzes conversations (with user consent).
+-Smart Chat Mode analyzes conversations (with user consent).

-AI agents extract decisions, tasks, and important context.
+-AI agents extract decisions, tasks, and important context.

-Explanations are adapted based on individual skill levels.
+-Explanations are adapted based on individual skill levels.

-Documentation is generated automatically.
+-Documentation is generated automatically.

-New team members can instantly understand project progress.
+-New team members can instantly understand project progress.

 🧠 AI Technologies Used
 Large Language Models (LLMs)
 Retrieval-Augmented Generation (RAG)